ryansonshine/aws-sso-creds-helper/README.md

-  -V, --version            output the version number -p, --profile <profile>  profile to use for obtaining sso credentials (default: "default") -d, --debug              enables verbose logging (default: false) -h, --help               display help for command
+  -V, --version            output the version number -p, --profile <profile>  profile to use for obtaining sso credentials (default: "default") -d, --debug              enables verbose logging (default: false) -u, --use-proxy          flag for the aws sdk to use HTTPS_PROXY found in env (default: false) -h, --help               display help for command
 ```